-Re-export the scale-out file system's NFS share by logging on to the Veritas Access management console, and run the CLISH commands to delete and then add the NFS share again.
+Re-export the scale-out file system's NFS share by logging on to the Veritas Access management console, and from the Veritas Access command-line interface, run the commands to delete and then add the NFS share again.
 If necessary, re-mount the NFS share on the NFS client for the applications as well.